aurorafossorg/rachel-web/README.md

 ## FAQ

 **Why this player no longer support Flash for older browsers?** Just because Adobe Flash Player doesn't meet Free Software rules and we want freedom for everyone.
+Also, Flash is already deprecated for almost all browsers.
 You can, however fork the project and make your changes.

 ## License

-Copyright (C) 2015 Adrian C Shum
+- Copyright (C) 2015 Adrian C Shum
-Copyright (C) 2018 Aurora Free Open Source Software.
+- Copyright (C) 2018 Aurora Free Open Source Software.